MausTec/edge-o-matic-3000/README.md

 |`update_frequency_hz`|Int|50|Update frequency for pressure readings and arousal steps.
 Higher = crash your serial monitor.|
 |`sensor_sensitivity`|Byte|64|Analog pressure prescaling.
 Adjust this until the pressure is ~60-70%|

+\* AzureFang refers to a common wireless technology that is blue and involves chewing face-rocks.
+However, the trademark holders of this technology require the name to be licensed, so we're totally just using AzureFang.

 ## Hardware

 Hardware builds for this project can be purchased from Maus-Tec Electronics, at maustec.io/nogasm.